cr77865/GoogleNexusWebsiteMenu/README.md

 Google Nexus Website Menu
 =========
-A tutorial on how to recreate the slide out sidebar menu that can be seen on the Google Nexus 7 website.
+Following are the  links of a tutorial on how to recreate the slide out sidebar menu that can be seen on the Google Nexus 7 website.

 [article on Codrops](http://tympanus.net/codrops/?p=16030)